 It’s a common sandwich in the Midwest: grilled chicken breast topped with sliced green olives, topped with melted swiss cheese.
 It’s served in a bun like a hamburger would be, but most of the time that’s where the similarities end.

-What if, I wondered, slathering on more mayo to cover up the dryness of my chicken sandwich, you could make a better chicken burger by blending the green olives into a ground chicken mix?
+What if, I wondered, slathering on more mayo to cover up the dryness of my chicken sandwich, you could make a better ground chicken burger by blending the green olives in to the mix?

 Drumroll….. it works!
 So well.
 Those olives up the moisture and the flavor.
 The melted swiss gives it more of a “burger” feel.
 And that black pepper mayo is just because I’m obsessed with the stuff and it goes well with everything.

-Things to remember when making these ground chicken burgers:
+Things to remember when making a ground chicken burger: